The River Center is offering virtual field trip programs!

-The River Center is offering a live component to our virtual field trips on select days.
-Choose from our six current virtual field trips and an expert will be on-hand to facilitate discussion, answer questions, and offer expertise and extensions to your lesson.
+The River Center offers a live component to our virtual field trips to connect experienced environmental educators and your students.
+Choose from our eleven virtual field trips and an expert will be on-hand to facilitate discussion, answer questions, and offer expertise and extensions to your lesson.
+Virtual field trips are scheduled for 60 minutes, videos are approximately 30 minutes long and we will schedule an additional 30 minutes to be with your students.

 Through the support from the Loxahatchee River District, the River Center provides these programs for FREE.
 Our programs our designed to meet the Next Generation Sunshine State Standards for kindergarten through 12th grade.
 Our mission is to foster a sense of environmental stewardship for the Loxahatchee River’s diverse watershed with quality programs, educational exhibits, and meaningful events.

-Live Virtual Field Trip Programs:
+Live Virtual Field Trip Programs: See field trip options below

 Join our interactive lab that covers the properties of water including density, buoyancy, surface tension, and the phases of water comparing two different water types.
 We will make connections to salt, fresh, and brackish water in their experiments and the ecosystems in the Loxahatchee River watershed.